 Like other loans, private student loans have either a fixed or variable interest rate that is set by the lender.
-If you take out a Partnership Loan from Iowa Student Loan, you choose either a fixed or a variable interest rate and select your preferred repayment option when you apply.
+If you take out a Partnership Advance Education Loan from ISL Education Lending, you choose either a fixed or a variable interest rate and select your preferred repayment option when you apply.
 Interest accrues daily on student loans.